 You may complete your field training at your current place of employment, although the experience must extend beyond your regular work duties and provide an opportunity to apply the skills and knowledge gained in the academic portion of the MPH program.

-A student who completes field training over two semesters, even if it’s with the same organization, must complete and submit all required forms each semester (Forms 1 thru 4, timesheet logs, and a field training report).
+If you complete your field training over two semesters, even if it’s with the same organization, you must complete and submit all required forms each semester (two internship forms as well as a field training PowerPoint slide set).

-Based on meetings with you, your site mentor, and field training documentation, including evaluations, your faculty advisor will assign a grade of satisfactory (S), or unsatisfactory (U).
+Based on meetings with you and your site mentor and field training documentation, including evaluations, your MPH field training course instructor will assign a grade of satisfactory (S) or unsatisfactory (U).

-If you register for field training credit and are unable to begin or complete the training, your faculty advisor may assign an interim incomplete grade (I/U).
-Your faculty advisor will provide you with guidance on how to complete field training in a subsequent semester or time period.
+If you register for field training credit and are unable to begin or complete the training, contact your MPH field training course instructor.